 - Supplementation can help patients with neuromuscular diseases gain strength.
 A 1999 study found that creatine helped increase high-intensity strength in patients with neuromuscular disease (2).

 With that being said, the biggest benefits of creatine seem to relate to muscle gain.
-In fact, according to healthline.com, food with creatine will help with muscle gain by:
+In fact, according to healthline.com, food with creatine may help with muscle gain by:

 - Improving cell signaling, which helps with muscle repair and growth.